tdingman/tdingman.github.io/_posts/2019-02-19-roche:-from-nil-to-mvp.md

 I patched the bug, ruminated on my shortcomings, then put a fork in it - the MVP was done.

 ## What's Next
 Now that the MVP exists and has no known bugs, it's time to recruit beta testers.
-You'll be able to read all about it in my next post.
+You'll be able to read all about it (and get a link to the beta-tested version) in my next post.
 Until then, happy roching!